 - high speed micro SD card (at least 16 GB, at least class 10)

-Before starting with installation steps, let’s check what are phpBB software requirements:
+Before starting with the installation steps, let’s check what are phpBB software requirements:

 - A webserver or web hosting account running on any major Operating System with support for PHP